drumnickydrum/sequencer/README.md

 - I forgot to deep copy the pattern array...
 I have been mutating the inner arrays and that is why I have some weird behavior.
 Oh but guess what?
 Now when I do it the right way I can no longer edit on the fly while the transport is started!
 The cells toggle visually, but the Tone schedule is not updated.
 So I think I need to figure out how to follow proper React practices while also updating the pattern that Tone is reading from.
 Or sacrifice either of those for the right functionality.
   - Update @ 1:30PM => solved!
 Use a ref to store the pattern, updated everytime pattern state is updated with a useEffect.
 Tone reads from the ref instead of state and for some reason this stays the most current while transport is already started.
+- Fixed a flicker when selecting a different sound. `vol` was being set as a side effect, so `color` is now also a state variable being set the same way so they update together.
+- After much playing around with layout I'm trying the grid on top, smaller instrument panel in the middle (mid-bottom), and transport/edit panels on the bottom.
+The bottom panel scrolls.
+- Added labels to edit panel.
+- New plan to make the SoundSelector buttons open an editor panel for the selected sound.

 ### 2/24/2021